Top 5 Things Higher Education Marketers Can Learn from Buzzfeed

 5. Have a Sense of Humor.

 Buzzfeed isn’t afraid to post their serious content about conflict in the Middle East next to something outlandish, like “11 Slightly Horrifying Things You Never Knew About Belly Buttons.”
 Particularly for higher education institutions with lots of knowledge to share, it’s easy for readers to get bogged down and lose interest in academic articles and research summaries.
 To keep users engaged, try touching on some silly topics.
 Ask students to contribute articles like “12 Weird Things Dr. So and So Said Today in Biology 101.”
 Have your admissions counselors put together a piece like “5 Hilarious Things We’ve Read in Application Essays.”
 If you’re not quite comfortable jumping headfirst into this sort of humor, try putting an academic spin on some silly topics.
-Have a psychology professor write an article called “Why Netflix Binges are Taking Over Your Life” about the psychology behind why people are so hooked in to TV shows and why Netflix’s “keep watching” feature is so effective.
+Have a psychology professor write an article called “Why Netflix Binges are Taking Over Your Life” about the psychology behind why people are so hooked on TV shows and why Netflix’s “keep watching” feature is so effective.

 Of course, this top-five list only begins to touch on the ways higher education marketers can improve their content to more effectively engage readers.
 There’s no doubt that making dramatic content changes like these is a difficult process.
 For most institutions, though, investing in content designed to cultivate the media’s attention and hoping for coverage just doesn’t cut it anymore.
 In particular, this model is no longer useful for engaging with audiences in the places where they’re already reading and consuming.
 There’s still a place for PR, media relations, and the press release.
 But for schools hoping to find ways to better use content to really engage their primary target audiences and capitalize on what the web offers, content marketing is the new frontier.
 If you want to learn more about creating engaging content and leveraging it to reach your goals, or if you are interested in starting a conversation about how we might be able to help your institution make the most of its content marketing, please contact us.